enkidevs/curriculum/General/Networking/a-request-example.md

 ---
 ## Revision

-Details about the browser are contained inside the
+Within a **HTTP request**, details about the browser are contained inside the

-??? header.
+??? header field.

 * User-Agent
 * Accept